The Warming Shelter will be open Friday, February 3rd & Saturday, February 4th. Guest check in is at 5pm.

 The Warming Shelter requires over 30 Volunteers filling several different roles throughout the shelter’s hours.

-- Set up Team starts at 4pm the night the shelter opens and it takes 2 hours to ready the space for our guests.
-Help create a warm and welcoming atmosphere by setting up cots, making beds, creating the food/ snack station and receiving on-site donations.
+- Set up Team starts at 3:45pm the night the shelter opens and readies the space for our guests.
+Sets up cots, makes beds, creates the food station and receives on-site donations.

-- Our hot Evening Meal is served at 6:30pm.
-Help by preparing food at home or purchasing delivered food from a local restaurant for our guests to enjoy.
-Hot food should be delivered to 1403 Market Street by 6:15pm.
+- Our hot Evening Meal is served at 6:15pm.
+Prepare food at home or purchase take-out for delivery from a local restaurant.
+Hot food should be delivered to 1403 Market Street by 6:00pm.
 Stay through dinner inviting guests to help themselves to hot meals and ensure their needs are fulfilled.
+Dinner for 85-100 people is needed.

 - Abundant Snacks!
 We invite our guests to eat as much as they like.
-Provide, purchase or prepare yummy snacks for our guests.
+Provide, purchase or prepare sweet & salty individually wrapped snacks for our guests.
 Drop snacks off anytime at 3403 Winston Blvd.
-(Hope Recovery UMC) and leave in brown bin at main door OR drop off at The Warming Shelter any day it is open after 5pm.
+(Hope Recovery UMC) and leave in brown bin at main door OR drop off at The Warming Shelter any day the shelter is in operation at 1403 Market St (use street level side door on 14th St) after 5pm.

-- Evening Shelter Hosts arrive at 5:20pm to check-in guests, eat dinner with our community, converse and spend time with shelter guests by engaging in friendly and warm conversation.
-Games and Art supplies are available.
+- *Evening Shelter Hosts arrive at 5:15pm to check-in guests, eat dinner with our community, converse and spend time with shelter guests by engaging in friendly and warm conversation.

-- Pizza Team – treats guest to Domino’s pizza by ordering pizza for delivery at 8:30pm as a special treat (1x per shelter).
+- Pizza Team – treats guest to Domino’s pizza by ordering 12 pizzas for delivery at 8:30pm as a special treat (1x per shelter).
+The cost is apps $200.

-- 3rd Shift / Overnight Hosts arrive at 9:30pm with a sleeping bag in preparation to stay overnight at the shelter to accommodate guest needs and help to keep the space safe and sound.
-They are relieved at 5:30am.
+- *Overnight Hosts arrive at 9:30pm in preparation to stay overnight at the shelter to accommodate guest needs and help to keep the space safe and sound.
+Bring personal items to take a nap once the shelter is quiet for the night!
+Overnight shelter hosts are relieved at 5:30am.

 - AM Coffee Makers arrive at 5:30am to relieve overnight hosts and prepare the coffee as guests wake up.

 - Clean Up – Each morning we clean and sanitize the shelter space from 7:30am to 9:30am.
-The shelter kitchen and bathroom need to be cleaned daily on each day the shelter operates.
+The shelter kitchen and bathrooms need to be cleaned daily on each morning after the shelter is open.

 - Break down Team.
+10 people needed!
 When the shelter ends, we clean and sanitize the facility, break down cots and take inventory of needed supplies.
-Breakdown is from 7:30am to 11:30am on the day the shelter ends.
+Breakdown is from 8:00am to 11:00am on the day the shelter ends.

 The Shelter Costs approximately $300 a night to Operate